View navigation

 Our rapid-deployment cameras provide construction sites with multi-application benefits, including security, time lapse video filming, and remote project management.

 Our customizable solutions can accommodate any site and easily function whether you have power or are dependent on solar energy.
-Our units contain 4G LTE transmission technology – allowing these solutions to operate autonomously.
+Our units contain the latest LTE transmission technology – allowing these solutions to operate autonomously.

 No matter the site, we have a solution that we can create for you.